Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/110__MarketPrice__FileConfig/ReadMe.txt

-110__MarketPrice__FileConfig is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+110__MarketPrice__FileConfig is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Data Feed Direct, directly from an OMM Provider application, or from an Advanced Distribution Server.